 Organic eggs are considered better for your health because they do not involve the kinds of pesticides and chemicals used in food production known to make people sick.

-According to the U.S. Environmental Protection Agency, food-related chemicals are linked to causing health concerns ranging from skin irritations to cancer.
+According to the U.S. Environmental Protection Agency (EPA), food-related chemicals are linked to numerous health concerns ranging from skin irritations to cancer.

-When shopping for organic, you’ll encounter a variety of terms that often mislead consumers into thinking they’re buying the best eggs for their health.
+When shopping organic, you’ll also encounter a variety of terms that often mislead consumers into thinking they’re buying the healthiest eggs.

-- “Free-roaming” and “cage-free” is not the same thing as “organic.”
-Hens may have free reign of an enclosed property, but this does not mean they’ve been fed an organic diet.
+- “Free-roaming” and “cage-free” are not the same thing as “organic“; hens may have free reign of an enclosed property, but it doesn’t mean they’re fed an organic diet.

-- “Hormone-free” is also a tricky term because all eggs on the market are supposed to be free of growth hormones—both conventional and organic options.
+- “Hormone-free” is another tricky term because all eggs on the market are supposed to be free of growth hormones—both conventional and organic options.

 Egg Quality Scoring System

-The Cornucopia Institute Organic Egg Scorecard is a valuable resource for choosing the best organic eggs to buy.
+The Cornucopia Institute Organic Egg Scorecard is a valuable resource that highlights the best organic eggs to buy.
 This public interest group rates farms from all over the United States.